sagemathinc/cocalc-doc/source/api2/get-purchases.rst

 Use the ``get-purchases`` endpoint to get purchases made by the owner of the :ref:`API key <get_api_key>`.

+Note that the API v2 path has an additional node "purchases", so that the full URL for the endpoint is `https://cocalc.com/api/v2/purchases/get-purchases`

+See :doc:`../account/purchases` for the user interface corresponding to this API call.

 .. code:: python

     import requests